Skip to Content

 The Botanic Gardens

-A mile south of town, Deshaies Botanic Gardens are a colourful riot of tropical flowers, flamingos and parrots – and as you probably guessed there’s been a murder too.
-And not just any old murder either, this is where the show’s first detective Richard Poole (played by Ben Miller) came to a sticky end with an ice pick in the first episode of series three.
+A mile south of Deshaies, its Botanic Gardens are a colourful riot of tropical flowers and birds – and of course there’s been a murder here too.
+The show’s first detective Richard Poole (Ben Miller) came to a sticky end here with an ice pick (series 3 episode 1).

-Deshaies' Botanic Gardens, Death in Paradise filming location Guadeloupe
+Villa in Deshaies' Botanic Gardens, Death in Paradise filming location in Guadeloupe

 Deshaies’ Botanic Gardens